Willem die Madoc maecte: Identification with other known medieval people

 It has been suggested that Willem is identical to Willem of Bruges, Canon of Kortrijk Cathedral.
 References to localities in the poem suggest that he lived much of his life in East Flanders, including Ghent, a town he mentions twice in his work.

 Works

-The only surviving Medieval text that can be attributed to Willem is Van den vos Reynaerde.
+The only surviving Medieval text that can be attributed to Willem is the satirical narrative poem Van den vos Reynaerde.

 Madoc

 Madoc may have been an early version of the story of the legendary Welsh explorer Prince Madoc.
 No copies of Willem's Madoc are known to have survived, but there are references to it that suggest that the poem was widely circulated in manuscript.

 Van den vos Reynaerde

 Van den vos Reynaerde is a Middle Dutch poem from around 1250.
 It is considered a major work of Middle Dutch literature and has been called "the pinnacle of Gothic literature in the Netherlands."
 It became the standard version of the Reynard legend, and most subsequent versions in Dutch, German, and English were founded on it, including those of William Caxton, Goethe, and F. S. Ellis.